 Even if Failsworth test centre wasn’t closed, you still wouldn’t be able to find an exact test route for the centre.
 Why?
 The DVSA stopped publishing test routes to prevent candidates from practicing them before their tests.
-You won’t be able to memorise routes once you pass your test, so why should you be able to do so with your practical?
+If you're still curious about what the Failsworth route entailed, however, you can download our sample Failsworth driving test routes.
 No matter which test centre you head to, just familiarise yourself with the area and pay attention to whatever your instructor tells you.
-Looking for information on motorway driving?
-Check out our ultimate guide to motorway driving.

 Driving test pass rates are always a topic of interest for learner drivers.
 While Failsworth test centre has closed, learner drivers in Oldham might still be interested in its past performance.
 Take a look at Failsworth’s pass rates for the last five years below...